Usage

 Definition

-parameter defines an application for Looker's extension framework.
-Once an extension is added to a project, Looker users with appropriate permissions can see the extension listed in the Looker Browse menu.
-When a user selects the extension from the Browse menu, the application will open inside Looker.
+The application parameter defines an application for Looker's extension framework.
+Once an extension is added to a project, Looker users with appropriate permissions can see the extension in the location that is defined by the mount_points parameter.
+If the mount_points parameter is not specified, the extension is listed in the Applications section of the Looker menu.

 label